You'll See: Music videos, live performances and covers

 Susan Boyle included a cover of the song on her debut album I Dreamed a Dream.

 The accompanying music video for "You'll See" was directed by Michael Haussman, and premiered on November 7, 1995.
 The video became Madonna's first sequel clip, as it followed the storyline of the singer's video for "Take a Bow", the second single from Bedtime Stories.
 The video for the latter had portrayed the singer being mistreated by her lover, played by Spanish Torero Emilio Muñoz.
 In the music video for "You'll See", Madonna walks out leaving him behind in despair.
 Also present are scenes of the singer riding a train and later on a plane, with Muñoz trying to catch up with her.
 The last frame of the video shows Madonna smiling hopefully for a better life.
 The video's wardrobe was styled by noted fashion editor and stylist Lori Goldstein, who had previously worked with Madonna on "Take a Bow".
 Another music video was created for the song's Spanish version, "Verás", which was released only in Latin America.
 This one intersperses scenes from the original video with footage of Madonna recording the Spanish version of the song.
 The music video for "You'll See" was nominated for an MTV Video Music Award for Best Cinematography in 1996.
 The Spanish version of the video won the MTV Latino award for Best Female Video.
 In 2009, the video was included on Madonna's compilation, Celebration: The Video Collection.

 On November 2, 1995, Madonna performed the song on British television program Top of the Pops.
 Six years later, she performed "You'll See" on some US shows of her Drowned World Tour.
 In his review of the show at New York City's Madison Square Garden, Slant Magazines Sal Cinquemani praised the "French-techno/acoustic revamping of the powerful 'You'll See'".
 The performance was not included on the tour's live video album release, Drowned World Tour 2001.

 Welsh singer Shirley Bassey included a cover of the song on her 1996 album The Show Must Go On.
 Scottish singer Susan Boyle also covered the song for her debut album, I Dreamed a Dream (2009).
-Reportedly, Boyle loved the song for years, and used to sing the ballad at auditions when she was cruelly turned away.
+Reportedly, Boyle loved the song for years, and used to sing the ballad after she failed auditions.
 At the end of the number Boyle, sometimes "reduced to tears", would assert "You'll see".
 Reviewing the album for the New York Daily News, Jim Farber felt that Boyle's voice sounded "remote and idealized" on the album, until "You'll See", where the characteristic "anger and vengeance" in her vocals "give her a harder character to chew on".
 The cover was included on the first episode of Brazilian telenovela Ti Ti Ti (2010).
 When Boyle started working on the musical I Dreamed a Dream which was based on her life, she had asked Madonna's permission to use the song onstage, but Madonna denied usage of the track.